 Do you know the Florida mugshot laws?
-Florida passed legislation in 2017 that tried to discuss the long-standing dilemma of the mugshot site industry that has developed as a result of the internet revolution.
+Florida passed legislation in 2017 and 2021 that tried to discuss the long-standing dilemma of the mugshot site industry that has developed as a result of the internet revolution.

 Floridians are familiarized with websites that accumulate mug shots from the internet and dispense them to the world.

 Profiting from people is what these websites do and many laws, unfortunately, protect them.
 The FOIA or Freedom of Information Act allows the distribution of public information.
 But how far is too far?

 This even happens to those individuals whose cases were dismissed or have been found not guilty at trial.

 Booking information is frequently published from county offices within moments of the arrest transpiring.
 County jails work the same way, as soon as you are booked, your data is deemed public knowledge.
 Meaning these mug shot publication sites are not obligated to remove anything.

 The whole industry functions based on a method of extortion of money from the inoffensive and guilty alike.
 These fed off of embarrassment and humiliation without respect to personal privacy or honesty.

 Conventional techniques of sealing or expunging documents never applied to the mugshot sites.
 Expungement and sealing records essentially means your case is no longer considered public information and therefore it can not be posted after the expungement/sealing is granted by a judge.